bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 ## bigwig

 Annotation process using BigWig files.
-Provide a list of database files in BigWig format ('.bw') or BigBed format ('.bb') and annotation fields.
+Provide a list of database files in BigWig format ('.bw') or BigBed format ('.bb') and annotation fields ('annotations_fields' section).

-Parameters can be provided to define the aggregation method (e.g. mean, max, min, sum, coverage join, uniq) to use when multiple values are found for a variant position (such as for indels).
+Options can be provided ('options' section) to define the aggregation method (e.g. mean, max, min, sum, coverage join, uniq) to use when multiple values are found for a variant position (such as for indels).

-Default methods can be defined for all databases (by annotation type), and specific methods can be defined for each database and field (default 'mean' for Integer and Float, 'join' for String).
+Default methods (global 'options' section) can be defined for all databases (by annotation type), and specific methods can be defined for each database and field (default 'mean' for Integer and Float, 'join' for String).

 Examples: